THE 6 BEST SURF CAMPS FOR BEGINNERS

 We are biased since this is where we opened Swell in 2009, but we did so for a reason: we wanted a place where we can teach people to surf in a safe way.
 Playa Encuentro is the ideal spot, it has 350 surfable days in the year, with mellow reform waves on the inside breaking over a flat reef, deep enough to stand in the water (around chest high), easy access to the beach, no dangerous current or sea life.
 We have taught 5000+ guests over 10 years the sport of surfing.

 There is no dangerous sea life present, nor are there dangerous rips or currents present.
-All this make it one of the best places for a learn to surf camp for beginners.
+All this makes it one of the best places for a learn-to-surf camp for beginners.

 BEST TIME TO GO: Any time of the year